jasonwun/jasonwun.github.io/_posts/2020-06-22-Work Journal.md

 ## What I've really done today
 ### Think Category
 #### Continue learning the hidden demand of Capacity Auction Result
-<p>I know that Capacity Auction Result is the PJM only and it is fine to have table named as IsoCapacityAuctionResult<p>
+<p>I know that Capacity Auction Result is the PJM only and it is fine to have table named as IsoCapacityAuctionResult</p>

 ### Implement Category
 #### Refactor code based upon code review